-One of my core beliefs is that being helpful can feel like a superpower.
+One of my core beliefs is that being genuinely helpful to others can feel like you have a superpower.

 What I mean by that is, as brands and thought leaders, if you go out of your way every single time to be as helpful as humanly possible, you can do anything.
 You can tell stories that genuinely move people.
 You can grow your business through content.
 You can become unforgettable.

 What's funny, however, is that we've trained ourselves out of being helpful.

 True helpfulness is a liability, right?

 If we're "too helpful," we give away our "secret sauce."
 On top of that, being helpful takes too much time.
 So, we sign-off emails with sentiments like, "Let me know if you have any questions, I'm happy to help!"

 But, more often than not, we don't mean it.
 And our promise of being "happy to help" is completely empty.

 Instead, we mentally cross our fingers that there will be no questions, follow-ups, or requests for clarification, so we can move onto whatever more "important thing" is next on our to do list.

 I know this because, as much as I hate to admit it, I catch myself on occasion hoping I'm not called upon to be helpful -- even (and especially) when I put myself out there to be helpful.

 That's because even though science tells us there are quantifiable benefits to being helpful, we believe that to be helpful isn't profitable.